|

 If you don’t have access to an employer-sponsored retirement account, there are still options for you, like an IRA.
 Retirement accounts have tax advantages too, but the type of account matters much less than starting to invest now.

-Compounding interest needs time to work its magic, so investing earlier is much more important than how you invest.
+Compound interest needs time to work its magic, so investing earlier is much more important than how you invest.

 Or increase your contributions